 Gluten and Food Labeling

-FDA’s regulation for gluten-free food labeling standardized what “gluten-free” means on the food label.
-“Gluten-free” is a voluntary claim that manufacturers may elect to use in the labeling of their foods.
-However, manufacturers that label their foods “gluten-free” are accountable for using the claim in a truthful and not misleading manner, and for complying with all requirements established by the regulation and enforced by FDA.
+While “gluten-free” is a voluntary claim that manufacturers may choose to use in the labeling of their foods, FDA’s gluten-free food labeling rule specifies what the claim actually means on a food label.
+Accordingly, manufacturers that label their foods as free of gluten are responsible for using the claim in an accurate and not misleading manner, and for complying with all requirements established by the regulation and enforced by FDA.

 Inside the Regulation

-FDA established, among other criteria, a gluten limit of less than 20 parts per million (ppm) for foods that carry the label “gluten-free,” “no gluten,” “free of gluten,” or “without gluten.”
+The rule specifies, among other criteria, that any foods that carry the label “gluten-free,” “no gluten,” “free of gluten,” or “without gluten” must contain less than 20 parts per million (ppm) of gluten.
 This level is the lowest that can be reliably detected in foods using scientifically validated analytical methods.
 Other countries and international bodies use these same criteria, as most people with celiac disease can tolerate foods with very small amounts of gluten.

 Before the regulation was issued in 2013, there were no U.S. standards or definitions for the food industry to use in labeling products as “gluten-free.”
-This left many consumers, especially those with a health concern, unsure of a food’s gluten content.
+This left many consumers, especially those with a health concern, unsure of whether a food was free of gluten. .

 Grains: A Closer Look

 Certain grains are especially likely to contain naturally occurring gluten.
-However, these grains can be made gluten-free, including:
+However, these grains can be processed to remove gluten, including: